Skip to main content

 Human sprite sheet

-This sheet is 4x3 frames.
-Each frame is 16x32, but we load the sheet as 16x16 tiles so each frame becomes a 2-tile-tall sprite definition.
+This sheet is 128x96 px, arranged as 4x3 animation frames.
+Each frame is 32x32, and we load the sheet as 16x16 tiles.
+That means each animation frame occupies a 2x2 block in the tile grid.

-Right is the same as left row mirrored horizontally.
+Right is the same as the left row mirrored horizontally.

 Both approaches are valid and supported by Sliver.